FidelityInternational/etcd-leader-monitor/README.md

 - This application makes http requests directly to the etcd nodes to find the etcd leader status.
 - Cloudfoundry container security groups are applied on a per-space basis.
 - You will need to ensure that your CF security-group rules permit communcation to bosh on port 25555 and 8443 and all etcd vms on port 4001 for this applicaiton to function correctly
+- By default application expects cloudfoundry deployment name to start with "cf-" and etcd job name with "etcd_server", for custom config set environment variables as described in below manual deployment steps.

 ### Deployment